rgonca/Ironhack-Project2-WeightHacker/README.md

 # Ironhack - Project 2
-## WeightHacker: Calorie counter using Nutritionix API.
+## WeightHacker: Calorie counter using Nutritionix API

 Contributors: Miriam & Roberto

+Current status: work in progress.
+Frontend is pending, as well as adding graphs for weight tracking.

 ## ENDPOINTS SUMMARY